 “I’m glad I planned to play the flute, and not a harp, for your performance at the festival,” he said, “This small instrument can travel in my pack basket.”

 Ronduin had left his stool near the corner of the kitchen where his pack basket stood.
 He sat down on the stool facing the corner, and, leaving his jacket on, he lifted the hem and began stitching the loose gold braid.

-“Mother, the stitches where the braid secure around the sleeves are so tiny they are almost invisible.
+“Mother, the stitches where the braid is secured around the sleeves are so tiny they are almost invisible.
 Can you show me how to stitch like that?”